timothypratley/hummilang/README.md

 > Hummingbirds have a variety of calls, chips, chatters and squeals to communicate with each other.

-Im pretty sure they communicate in LISP, so Hummilang is a LISP.
+I'm pretty sure they communicate in LISP, so Hummilang is a LISP.

 ## Goals